Correspondence School Driver Education

 Eligibility Requirements:

-2. There is not a driver education school program offered at the student’s mid-school, junior high school or high school.
+• There is not a driver education school program offered at the student’s High School.

 Eligibility Exceptions:

-A. Home Schooling: students who are home schooled may qualify if the parent or legal guardian submits with the application; official verification or notification from the New Mexico Public Education Department.
+Students who are home schooled may qualify if the parent or legal guardian submits with the application official verification or notification from the New Mexico Public Education Department.

-B. Scholastic Schedule/Activity: students who are involved in scholastic activities, school sponsored activities may qualify if the parent or legal guardian submits with the application supporting documentation from the school describing the scholastic activity, including the specific days/hours/times of the activity that demonstrate direct conflict with the days/hours/times of either a public school driver education or private driver education school program.
-Such documentation must be on official letterhead and signed by a school official.
+Students who are involved in scholastic and/or school associated activities may qualify if the parent or legal guardian submits with the application supporting documentation from the school describing the scholastic activity, including the student’s name, specific days/hours/times of the activity that demonstrate direct conflict with the days/hours/times of either a public school driver education or private driver education school program.
+Such documentation must be in an official letterhead and signed by a school official.

-Note: Extenuating circumstances are evaluated on a case-by-case-by-case basis.
-Personal preference or cost of tuition fees are not considered extenuating circumstances
+Extenuating circumstances are evaluated on a case-by-case basis.
+The following are NOT considered extenuating circumstances:

 Correspondence Driver’s Education Contact: